zilong7832/zilong7832.github.io/index.md

 ## About Me

-I am currently pursuing my Ph.D. in Statistics and Machine Learning in the Department of Mathematics and Statistics at Georgia State University,  where I am fortunate to be advised by [**Dr. Chi-Kuang Yeh**](https://chikuang.github.io/).
+I am currently pursuing my Ph.D. in Statistics and Machine Learning in the Department of Mathematics and Statistics at Georgia State University,  where I am fortunate to be advised by <a href="https://chikuang.github.io/" style="color:#0099cc; font-weight:bold;">Dr. Chi-Kuang Yeh</a>.

 ## Education Experience

-- **Georgia State University** Ph.D.
-Student in Machine Learning & Data Science, Department of Mathematics & Statistics, Atlanta GA, Aug 2025 – Present
+- **Georgia State University**, Ph.D.
+Student in Machine Learning & Data Science, Department of Mathematics & Statistics Atlanta GA, Aug 2025 – Present
-- **Michigan State University** M.S. in Statistics, Department of Statistics and Probability, East Lansing MI, Aug 2023 – May 2025
+- **Michigan State University**, M.S. in Statistics, Department of Statistics and Probability East Lansing MI, Aug 2023 – May 2025
-- **University of International Business and Economics** B.S. in Financial Mathematics, College of Statistics, Beijing China, Sep 2019 – Jul 2023
+- **University of International Business and Economics**, B.S. in Financial Mathematics, College of Statistics Beijing China, Sep 2019 – Jul 2023

 ## Research Interests